 Where to Eat: The Ship Inn

-We called in at The Ship Inn for dinner, which is a popular pub and restaurant with both locals and visitors to the near by holiday parks.
+We called in at The Ship Inn for dinner, which is a popular pub and restaurant with both locals and visitors staying at the near by holiday parks.
 As the name suggests, inside we found a very nautical theme along side a warm and friendly welcome.

 Where to Stay: Scamperholidays Kennexstone Site

 We arrived at Scamperholidays Kennexstone site shortly after our dinner (20 minute drive from Port Enyon) and were super excited about finding out about where we were going to be staying for the next few days.
-This is a great location if you want to immerse yourself in the local countryside as the unspoilt views from our glamping lodge were just incredible.
+This is a great place to say if you want to immerse yourself in the local countryside.
+The unspoilt views from our glamping lodge were just incredible.

 I would describe Scamperholidays accommodation as quirky and innovative, and a great choice if you are looking for something a little bit different.
 They have camper vans and lodges, or a combination of the two which looked really fun to stay in.
 The use of space was pretty genius with every inch being used for either storing handy equipment, bunk beds and a functioning kitchen with running hot water.
 We also had a TV and electric sockets for charging all our gadgets so it ticked lots of boxes for us.